DaftMonk/blog/content/blog/burger-dao-p1/index.md

 The market value of a burger at this point is $10 USD.
 The price of a burger is controlled by the DAO, and voted on by token holders who decide if they want a $5 burger or a $15 burger.
 The pricing of burgers is set in relation to the cost of operating staff ($20/hr) and ingredients ($5/lb).

-To order from the restaurant, customers will have to buy $BURGER tokens on exchange using USD (or another cryptocurrency of value).
+To order from the restaurant, customers will have to buy $BURGER tokens on an exchange using USD (or another cryptocurrency of value).
 They then send $10 worth of $BURGER to a smart contract which will burn the tokens, and give them a receipt for their actual meal.
 This receipt can then be redeemed by someone at the restaurant who supplies them their meal as a form of "proof of service."
 This constant burning of tokens through purchases creates reliable sell pressure and apprecation on the $BURGER token as the business runs.

 ## Burger Corp